bovem/bovem.github.io/content/posts/openshift/building-container-images/index.md

 After `FROM` instruction is executed, the value for the variable declared in `ARG` becomes inaccessible.

 ### ENV
-The Environment variables (used by other instructions) are declared using `ENV`.
+The Environment variables (used by other instructions or container at runtime) are declared using `ENV`.

 ```dockerfile
 ENV DEPLOYMENT_FOLDER=src